Stuck indoors and there’s not a lot of room to swing a cat let alone a kettlebell?

 For really targeting those abdominal muscles there are some easy, in theory, exercises to do like the plank, the mountain climber and my favorite for the obliques (side abs) the Russian twist.

-Sit on you tail bone with upper body at 45 degrees off the floor.
-With you feet on the floor, knees bent, rotate you upper body from one side to the other.
-Nest step for increasing the burn is to do the exercise with feet raised off the ground about a foot.
+The next step for increasing the burn is to do the exercise with feet raised off the ground, about a foot.
 For a bigger challenge use a weight like a medicine ball and touch it down on each side of your torso.
 Great!

 I must admit, I have never used one of these but they look pretty good.
 I can imagine that the action gets straight to the targeted area, the abs.
 My only reservation would be the uncomfortable strain I can see that it may put on the upper legs.